 If you wish to scatter your loved one’s ashes in a public area, you should check State laws.
 Check out our State Funeral Guides to learn more about scattering cremated remains in your state.

-Speak to your funeral director for further guidance, but do be sure to adhere to your wish, as some funeral homes are more likely to steer you towards scattering or cremation interment within their designated memorial grounds.
+Speak to your funeral director for further guidance, but be sure to adhere to your wishes.
+Some funeral homes are more likely to steer you towards scattering or cremation interment within their designated memorial grounds.

 It is also not uncommon for someone’s last wish to involve having their ashes scattered in a favorite or significant place.